Top Real Estate Markets

 Real estate is what’s known as a real asset, which means it provides benefit beyond any financial return on investment.
 That’s why we are so fortunate to live in this country; not only do we get to live in one of the most beautiful, free places in the world, Canadian homeowners have and will likely continue to enjoy a relatively low-risk but healthy return on their investment.
 This is no secret, explaining why close to 70% of non-homeowning millennials consider home ownership as important to them, with half of all Canadian millennials planning to purchase a home within the next 5 years.

 Almost one in four people counted during the 2021 census are or have been a landed immigrant or permanent resident in Canada.
 This was the highest proportion since Confederation and the largest proportion among G7 countries, with Canada expected to welcome almost 1.9 million new permanent residents between 2022 and 2025.
 According to Statistics Canada's recent population projections, immigrants could represent from close to one-third of the total population by 2041.
 There is significant demand across the world to come to Canada, and there is urgent need for municipal and provincial governments to invest in affordable housing initiatives aimed at Canadian renters and first-time homebuyers.
-In recent months, increased political pressure has resulted in the federal government announcing a cap on international student permits, amongst other measures such as the previously announced foreign buyer ban.
+Increased political pressure has resulted in the federal government announcing a cap on international student permits, amongst other measures such as the previously announced foreign buyer ban.
 These measures are intended to reduce demand but unfortunately do not represent a sustainable long-term solution for our inadequate supply of homes.
+Other affordability measures recently announced by the federal government include the introduction of a 30-year mortgage as well as a 50% increase on the cap for insured mortgages requiring a 20% downpayment.

 The Canadian Real Estate Association (CREA), through its various real estate boards and provincial associations, compiles transaction data for each of its major markets, with the CREA Stats Centre reporting sales data going as far back as 1980.
 While historical stats should never be the sole indicator of what’s to come, they are helpful to review and consider as part of the broader context.
 In this article, we will provide an update on our 5 favourite real estate markets in Ontario, alongside historical results for each Ontario market tracked by CREA.